edbeeching/godot_rl_agents/README.md

 * A suite of AI sensors to augment your agent's capacity to observe the game world
 * Godot and Godot RL agents are completely free and open source under the very permissive MIT license.
 No strings attached, no royalties, nothing.

+You can find out more about Godot RL agents in our AAAI-2022 Workshop [paper](https://arxiv.org/abs/2112.03636).

 https://user-images.githubusercontent.com/7275864/140730165-dbfddb61-cc90-47c7-86b3-88086d376641.mp4

 ## Contents